LtubSalad/voogasalad-ltub/DESIGN.md

 ## Design Update
 ### Changing sprite design

-We’ll stick the idea of components over inheritance of sprite.
-But we want to make the sprites API to be closed.
-We’ll basically make sprite have a map of attributes containing mutable data (identified by type classes for compile time checking), and a map of controls to modify the data.
-We also intend to let each sprite have a list of high level skills, which are basically compositions of basic controls.
+Initially, we designed sprites to contain refrences to "Attribute" classes.
+These Attributes were designed to store data concerning the functionalities of each Sprite, and specified how the game engine should handle various different sprites.
+Functionality, how ever, was largely delegated to various "Manager" classes, instead of within the Attributes themselves.

-Sprite design is changed so that each sprite has its own "SpriteBus", and video game designers can have some degree of control over a sprite's response to events.
+Midway through the project, we changed the design of the Sprite and its relationship to its various attribute so that each sprite stored an internal eventbus, and video game designers can have some degree of control over a sprite's response to events.
 This works as follows:

 Aside from storing private variables and preset functions they can perform, a sprite's subattributes(we used "components" to describe them in the meeting) should now also specify what kind of (preset) events the Sprite wants to listen to.
 For example, a Collidable attribute allows the Sprite holding it to handle a "Collision" event, which is fired whenever the CollisionManager figures out that a Collidable has bumped into another Collidable.
 (All sprites, regardless of how few attributes they have, can handle "instantiation" and "death" events, which would be fired when a sprite is added/removed.)